Excluding a rectangular grid: Conclusion

 \subsection{Acknowledgements.}

-Thanks to Frédéric Havet for his comments on an earlier version of this work.
-I am also grateful to Gwenaël Joret and Piotr Micek for helpful discussions, and to Jędrzej Hodor for a suggestion of notation.
+Thanks to Frédéric Havet for his comments on an earlier version of this work, to Gwenaël Joret and Piotr Micek for helpful discussions, and to Jędrzej Hodor for a suggestion of notation.
+I am also very grateful to two anonymous reviewers for their careful reading and their valuable feedback that lead to improvements on the presentation of the paper.